wongumm/node/README.md

 THE NODE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 We make no guarantees about asset protection or security.
 Usage is subject to applicable laws and regulations.

 For more information, visit [docs.base.org](https://docs.base.org/).
+This line was added by mingi for the first contribution.